DMFT-evolution/DYNAMITE/docs/concepts/interpolation-grids.md

 These generate the “mixed” directions required by the convolution structure and define the 2D interpolation stencils used at runtime.

-DMFE uses the following notation in code and data:
+DYNAMITE uses the following notation in code and data:

 - $\theta \equiv \{\phi_k\}$ (stored in `theta.dat`).
 - $\varphi^{(1)} \equiv \{\rho_k^{(1)}(\alpha_j)\}$ (stored in `phi1.dat`).